aaalexlit/sql-concepts/README.md

 ## Prerequisites

-All you need is an account with Docker that we would need to be able to use [Play With Docker](https://labs.play-with-docker.com/).
+All you need is an account with Docker that we would need to be able to use [Play With Docker (PWD)](https://labs.play-with-docker.com/).
 If you don't have one you can register it on the [Docker Hub](https://hub.docker.com/)

 ## Follow Along
-1. Log into [Play With Docker](https://labs.play-with-docker.com/) and press "Start"
+1. Log into [Play With Docker (PWD)](https://labs.play-with-docker.com/) and press "Start"
 1. Press a " + ADD NEW INSTANCE"
 You'll see a terminal appear
 ![Add new instance button](https://raw.githubusercontent.com/aaalexlit/sql-concepts/main/images/new_instance.png)